-Explore New England's rich and dynamic history in aviation through these unique exhibits located throughout the Museum's three hangars.
+Explore New England's rich and dynamic history in aviation through these unique exhibits located throughout the Museum's three heated and air-conditioned hangars.

 A tribute to the first aviation unit to be deployed to what is now Bradley International Airport

 Dedicated to the first unit in WWII to take the B-29 Superfortress into combat

 The centerpiece of this Memorial is the A-26 Invader “Reida Rae” which flew 39 combat missions with the 416th in Europe